 When we were in Lucca, Italy, we visited this amazing restaurant, Osteria Cantine Bernardini that has been around since 1586!
 Gary had pasta with wild boar (cinghiale).
 It was truly out of this world.
 Since back in the United States, wild boar is a bit difficult to find so we changed it up and came up with this version.
 Of course, the meat and Chianti are the stars of this dish.
 Your choice of Chianti Classico wine should be a deep robust one preferably from the Chianti region of Italy.
 You’ll taste the difference.
-Hope you enjoy, please let us know if you try it!!
+Hope you enjoy it, please let us know if you try it!!

 Chianti Beef with Pasta